Introduction

-If you are wondering what to harvest in June in the UK, this is the month when the garden starts to feel properly useful again.
+June is when the UK harvest calendar starts to feel properly useful again.
 You may be picking lettuce, rocket, radishes, spring onions, spinach, chard, broad beans, peas, mangetout, first early potatoes, strawberries, gooseberries, rhubarb and fresh herbs.
-If you grow under cover, you might also see the first cucumbers, basil and early cherry tomatoes.
+If you grow under cover, you might also see the first cucumbers, basil or early cherry tomatoes.

-However, June is not quite the full summer glut.
-It is more of a checking-and-picking month.
+It is not quite the full summer glut yet, though.
+June is more of a checking-and-picking month.
 Some crops are ready to harvest properly, some only need a quick check, and others are better left to build for July and August.

 |---|---|---|